Tate Martell: Ohio State

 Martell redshirted his true freshman season at Ohio State in 2017.
 As a redshirt freshman in 2018, Martell battled for the starting role in spring camp but ultimately served as the backup to Dwayne Haskins.
-In Ohio State's opener against Oregon State, Martell completed three passes for 33 yards on four attempts.
-The next week against Rutgers, Martell secured his first career touchdown via a 51-yard pass to Terry McLaurin, his first-and-only touchdown pass as a college quarterback; as well as a 47-yard touchdown run.
+In Ohio State's opener against the Oregon State Beavers, Martell completed three passes for 33 yards on four attempts.
+The next week against the Rutgers Scarlet Knights, Martell secured his first career touchdown via a 51-yard pass to Terry McLaurin, his first-and-only touchdown pass as a college quarterback; as well as a 47-yard touchdown run.
 Martell appeared in six games for the Buckeyes in 2018, finishing with 269 passing yards, one passing touchdown, 128 rushing yards, and two rushing touchdowns.

 In January 2019, Georgia quarterback Justin Fields announced his intention to transfer to Ohio State, prompting Martell to tweet, "Word of advice: don't swing and miss...especially not your second time."
 Prior to this, on December 30, 2018—upon word that Fields was giving thought to transferring to Ohio State—Martell stated, "Why would I leave for someone who hasn't put in a single second into this program?
 To just run away from somebody who hasn't put a single second into workouts anything like that and doesn't know what the program is all about, there's not a chance.
 I will [be the starting quarterback].
 I am 100 percent sure on that.
 I am not just going to walk away from something that I have put so much time into and there is not a chance that I won't go out there and compete for that."
 Less than two weeks later, on January 10, Martell chose to enter the NCAA transfer portal.

 Miami

-On January 15, 2019, Martell announced on social media that he would be transferring from Ohio State to Miami.
+On January 15, 2019, Martell announced on social media that he would be transferring to the University of Miami.
 Martell, who would normally have to sit out one year due to NCAA transfer rules, sought a hardship waiver in order to be immediately eligible, citing Ohio State's coaching change from Urban Meyer to Ryan Day.
-On March 19, 2019, Martell was granted a waiver by the NCAA and was eligible to play for Miami in 2019.
-On August 12, 2019, it was announced via the Miami Football Twitter account that redshirt freshman Jarren Williams had beaten out Martell for the starting quarterback job.
+On March 19, Martell was granted a waiver by the NCAA and was eligible to play for the Miami Hurricanes in 2019.
+On August 12, it was announced that redshirt freshman Jarren Williams had beaten out Martell for the starting quarterback job.
 He then switched to wide receiver, then switched back to quarterback.
 In September 2020, Martell opted out of the 2020 season after having been suspended to start the year.

 UNLV

-On July 26, 2021, it was announced that Martell would be transferring to UNLV.
+On July 26, 2021, it was announced that Martell would be transferring to the University of Nevada, Las Vegas, to play for the UNLV Rebels.
 He appeared in only two games with one pass attempt during the 2021 season due to injury.

 On January 18, 2022, Martell announced he was retiring from football.